nachomillangarcia/prometheus_aws_cost_exporter/README.md

-# PROMETHEUS AWS DAILY COST EXPORTER
+# Prometheus AWS Daily Cost Exporter

 [![](https://dockerbuildbadges.quelltext.eu/status.svg?organization=nachomillangarcia&repository=prometheus_aws_cost_exporter)](https://hub.docker.com/r/nachomillangarcia/prometheus_aws_cost_exporter/builds/)

-## INTRO
+## Intro
 Are you looking for some system that alerts when your today's spending on AWS exceeds some limit?
-That's just what this exporter has made for.
+That's just what this exporter is made for.

 CloudWatch doesn't allow you to track costs in the same day, just past days or monthly predictions.